terrence-giggy/speculum-principum/docs/development/issue_processing/implementation-steps.md

 This document provides detailed implementation steps for transforming the issue processor to utilize AI-powered content extraction and specialist workflows.

+> **Update — 2025-09-30:** Steps referring to the standalone `process-copilot-issues` CLI are now historical.
+The unified `process-issues` command owns Copilot handoff and specialist assignment.

 ## Phase 1: Foundation Enhancement

 ### Step 1.1: Copilot Assignment Detection